 Applicants for RSci are expected to provide evidence of their competences: skills gained through experience alongside learning.
 Because it takes more than a qualification to become a registered professional scientist, Working Towards RSci handbook has been designed to support you.

 How will Working Towards RSci help me?

-The handbook will help you build a body of evidence to use in job interviews.
+By filling out the handbook, you will build a body of evidence to use in future applications and job interviews.
 In a competitive environment, where lots of people have degrees and masters, you will be able to stand out from the crowd.
-The workbook will provide potential employers with evidence of your competence and skill to do the job they’re hiring for.
+As you detail your learning and experiences, the workbook will provide potential employers with evidence of your competence and skill to do the job they’re hiring for.

 “Having something on your CV that stands out from other applicants, in addition to academic qualifications, is always an advantage and something I will continue to update in the future,”

 Suzanne Davies RSci, who completed a placement year at PepsiCo and is now employed by the company